dbrownidau/constitution/CASSA-Constitution.md

 22.2.
 Each subcommittee shall have a chairperson.

+22.3.
+The goals and policy of the subcommittee shall be set by the executive committee.

 22.4.
-The management of a subcommittee shall be the duty of the corresponding chairperson.
+All members under a subcommittee shall be considered a committee member.

 22.5.
-The goals and policy of the subcommittee shall be set by the executive committee.
+The executive committee shall have the power to add and remove committee members.

 22.6.
-All members under a subcommittee shall be considered a committee member.
+A committee member shall be a member of no more than two subcommittees.

 22.7.
-The executive committee shall have the power to add and remove committee members.
+A subcommittee may act under any title approved by the executive committee.

 22.8.
-A committee member shall be a member of no more than two subcommittees.
+Committee members may act under a title approved by both themselves and the executive committee.

 22.9.
-A subcommittee may act under any title approved by the executive committee.
+The executive committee shall have the power to establish and remove subcommittees.

 22.10.
-Committee members may act under a title approved by both themselves and the executive committee.

-22.11.
-The executive committee shall have the power to establish and remove subcommittees.
+A subcommittee must be comprised of atleast two members.

 23. Subcommittee Chair
 ----------------------